jquery-backstretch/jquery-backstretch/README.md

 Destroy the Backstretch instance.
 Optionally, you can pass in a Boolean parameter, preserveBackground, to determine whether or not you'd like to keep the current image stretched as the background image.

+### resize()

+This method is called automatically when the container (window or block-level element) is resized, however you can always call this manually if needed.

 ## Events

 ### backstretch.show